aws-ia/terraform-aws-eks-blueprints/examples/fully-private-eks-cluster/add-ons/README.md

 ### Prerequisites:
-We will deploy the EKS cluster from the bastion host/Jenkins server that is running on the default VPC.
+We will deploy the add-ons from the bastion host/Jenkins server that is running on the default VPC.
 Ensure that you have installed the following tools in the bastion host/Jenkins server before start working with this module and run Terraform Plan and Apply
 1. [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html)
 3. [Kubectl](https://Kubernetes.io/docs/tasks/tools/)